cbsudux/Deep-RL/README.md

 # Deep-RL
-REINFORCE, DDPG, A3C and DQN implemented in Keras and TensorFlow for Pong-V0.
+REINFORCE, DDPG, A3C and DQN implemented in Keras and TensorFlow for various gym environments (Pong, CartPole etc)